ligurio/awesome-ttygames/README.md

 ### [sokoban](https://ish.works/bootsector/bootsector.html)

-Sokoban in a boot sector.
+is a clone of Sokoban game in a boot sector.

 See also [Wikipedia](https://en.wikipedia.org/wiki/Sokoban).